 A previous Bachelor's degree corresponding to at least 3 year's of full time academic studies from an institution for higher education is required from all Master's degree applicants.
 The degree should entitle the applicant to apply to Master's studies in the country where the degree has been awarded and it should be from the same or similar field of study as the studies the applicant is applying to.

-Some programmes accept a temporary degree certificate if it was awarded no more than five years earlier.
+Our programmes accept a temporary degree certificate if it was awarded no more than five years earlier.
 The five-year validity period begins from the date on which the degree was conferred and must not expire prior to the application deadline.
 In other words, a temporary degree certificate is not accepted if it was awarded more than five years ago.
 In such cases, the applicant must present his or her final degree certificate.

 For more information about educational documents, please see the programme's website.